See Our Auto Loan Rates

 If you are in the market for a car because yours has become less reliable, it might be best to go car shopping today instead of waiting for the best deal possible.
 That’s partly because your current car could help you earn trade-in money if it’s still in drivable condition.
 You should also consider what would happen if your car suddenly broke down entirely.
 In that case, you might end up scrambling to buy any decent car instead of finding the car that’s the right fit (and price) for you.

 Another timing factor to consider is when you get your financing.
 To improve your odds of getting the deal you want, try to arrive at the dealership with approved financing in hand.
 Not only does this set an upper limit on how much you can spend, but you may also qualify for a better deal than you’d get from the dealership’s lenders.
-Members who are approved for an auto loan at DCU can request an Auto Loan Check—a check made out to you that is good for up to your approved loan amount.
-It can be used to purchase a vehicle from any licensed dealer.

 Give yourself the upper hand in negotiations with an auto loan from DCU.
 We offer low rates, flexible terms, and discounts for members who maintain electronic payments and Plus or Relationship benefits on their DCU checking account.
 Learn about your options and apply online.